fabi1816/super-duper-potato/docs/source/nginx.rst

 This file is in `/etc/nginx/conf.d/` and it's a file with a `*.conf` extension

-What we are going to do is replace this file with a symlink to the site configuration file in the app directory Will it work? there is only one way to find out... it seems like it does!
+What we are going to do is replace this file with a symlink to the site configuration file in the app directory Will it work?
+Yes, it works